Content updated August 2017.

-Not getting the opportunities you think you need to break into HR?
+Not getting the opportunities you need to break into HR?
 It’s time to make your own luck.

-However, even if you're still working on your qualifications and don't have any industry experience, there are a whole host of ways to get your foot in the door if you're committed, clever, and a little bit crafty.
+Most people who work in HR start out in other fields, so making the jump is far from impossible.
+There are a host of ways to get your foot in the door if you're committed, clever, and a little bit crafty.

 Let us give you the inside scoop.